The multiplier spectrum morphism is generically injective: Introduction

 \subsubsection{Generic injectivity of multiplier spectrum of small periods}

 In Theorem \ref{McMullen} and Theorem \ref{main}, the definition of $\tau_d$ requires the use of periodic points of periods not exceeding the number $m_d$, whose precise value is not effectively-known and is probably very large.
 It is interesting to know whether we can get generic injectivity using only periodic points of small periods.
 By dimension counting, $\tau_{d,1}$ is never generically injective except when $d=2$.
-However, we believe the following is true. \begin{con} For every $d\geq 2$, the morphism is generically injective. \end{con}
+Again by dimension counting, it is very likely that $\tau_{d,2}$ is generically injective. \begin{con} For every $d\geq 2$, the morphism is generically injective. \end{con}